If you’ve ever attempted the ketogenic diet, then you’re probably familiar with the #1 goal: reaching ketosis.

 If bad breath has you feeling too self-conscious, try brushing your teeth more often and stock up on breath fresheners!

-When your body transitions from using glucose to fat for fuel, you might find yourself experiencing some unpleasant, flu-like symptoms such as fatigue or dizziness – AKA the keto flu.
+When your body transitions from using glucose to fat for fuel, you might find yourself experiencing some unpleasant, flu-like symptoms such as fatigue or dizziness.
+This is known as the keto flu.

-While your body’s adaptation can take a couple weeks, the keto flu will typically resolve much faster than that.
+While your body’s adaptation can take a couple of weeks, the keto flu will typically resolve much faster than that.

-Remember that your body will be flushing out much more water than normal, so it’s essential to stay hydrated and get the electrolytes you need to ward off keto flu symptoms.
+Remember that your body will be flushing out much more water than normal.
+It’s essential to stay hydrated and get the electrolytes you need to ward off keto flu symptoms.

 Another big indicator of reaching ketosis is the production of ketone bodies in your blood.
 Normally, being in ketosis means having between 0.5 to 3 mmol/L of ketones, but this number can vary depending on the source.

 Measuring the number of ketones in your blood is more accurate than measuring the ketones in your breath or urine, but it can also be more expensive.
 Nevertheless, testing the ketones in your blood is the most reliable method.

-Cutting out carbs leads to a natural diuretic effect since your body’s insulin levels are dropping, which will have you making more frequent trips to the bathroom.
+Cutting out carbs leads to a natural diuretic effect.
+Your body’s insulin levels are dropping, which will have you making more frequent trips to the bathroom.

-This can last for a few days as your body starts producing more and more ketones, and is another reliable sign that you’re in ketosis.
+This can last for a few days as your body starts producing more and more ketones, and is another sure sign that you’re in ketosis.

 If you’re an athlete or enjoy working out on occasion, don’t be surprised if you find your performance suffering when first starting out on the keto diet.